Phrogz/visual-scxml-editor/README.md

 * Default visual style matches the current VS Code theme
   * Customization of state colors allows for additional information to be conveyed
 * Visual changes are stored in a custom namespace that does not affect SCXML operation
-* Inspector palette supports authoring of custom actions (requires custom schema addition to SCXML)
+* Inspector palette supports authoring of custom actions (requires custom elements in SCXML)
 * Visually differentiates states with entry/exit actions
 * Visually differentiates transitions with actions
 * Visually differentiates transitions with conditions